The page covers:

 Musei Vaticani: Sarcophagus of Lucius Cornelius Scipio Barbatus

-The complex was founded in ca 280 BC by Lucius Cornelius Scipio Barbatus, whose sarcophagus is one of the earliest examples of Hellenistic art in Rome.
-The Scipio family is best known for the role its members played during the Macedonian Wars (the link leads to other images of Sepolcro degli Scipioni).
+The funerary complex was founded in ca 280 BC by Lucius Cornelius Scipio Barbatus, whose sarcophagus is one of the earliest examples of Hellenistic art in Rome (see the 1821 Monument to Anne Elizabeth Synnot at the Protestant Cemetery, a copy of that of Barbato).

 (left) Sepolcro di Geta; (right) building of former Vigna Casali which incorporates some ancient walls; (inset) 1924 map showing the initial section of Via Appia Antica from Porta S. Sebastiano to Domine Quo Vadis